maykar/compact-custom-header/docs/Troubleshooting.md

 **CCH may not function on some older or unsupported browsers/devices (like Fire tablets using WebView).<br>I maintain a version for these cases found here:**
 [CCH for legacy devices](https://github.com/maykar/compact-custom-header/issues/185)

 **To be sure that CCH is the source of the issue, disable it and see if the issue persists.
-The easiest way to do this is to remove or comment out CCH in `resources:`.**
+The easiest way to do this is to remove or comment out CCH in `resources:`.
+WARNING: Comments made in the UI YAML Raw Config Editor will be stripped.**
 <br><br>
 Please, read through these docs and search the [HA forum thread](https://community.home-assistant.io/t/compact-custom-header) and [Github issues](https://github.com/maykar/compact-custom-header/issues?utf8=%E2%9C%93&q=is%3Aissue) (open and closed) before posting issues on the forums or Github.